-- Engagement Rate which represents consumption levels based on the post type – this metric is measured by dividing the number of consumptions by the number of views.
+- Engagement Rate represents consumption levels based on the post type – this metric is measured by dividing the number of consumptions by the number of views.

-- Consumption share – share of consumption of a given post type in the total number of consumptions of an analysed Page.
+- Consumption share – the share of consumption of a given post type in the total number of consumptions of an analysed Page.

 Interactivity Index Heatmap

-The cool thing about this chart is that it combines data from a few other places and shows you exactly when level of engagement is the strongest.
+The cool thing about this chart is that it combines data from a few other places and shows you exactly when the level of engagement is the strongest.